 Ease of Attachment/Detachment

-One of the better performers for inflation speed, this pump required fewer pumps to reach desired pressures than all but the Sigtuna, and the Bell and Schwinn high volume pumps (and the latter two were virtually impossible to pump to even moderately high pressure).
+One of the better performers for inflation speed, this pump requires fewer pumps to reach desired pressures than all but the miraculous Blackburn Piston 4, as well as specific high volume pumps (which are mostly impossible to pump to even moderately high pressure).
 The pumping motion is very smooth, the wooden handle is quite comfortable, and pumping a skinny tire up as high as 120 PSI required no major increased effort per stroke.
-The sturdy steel base and strong wooden handle assist with making pumping a very pleasant experience.
+The sturdy steel base and strong wooden handle assist with making pumping an enjoyable experience.
 As such, this pump is especially highly recommended for anyone whose needs involve very high-pressure tires, such as those for track bikes.

-The wooden handle is comfortable to use and stylish to look at
+The wooden handle is comfortable to use and stylish to look at.

-When the Lezyne Steel Floor Drive isn't in use, consider displaying it as an art piece
+When the Lezyne Steel Floor Drive isn't in use, consider displaying it as an art piece.

-It's not the lightest pump for travel, but it's definitely sturdy enough to be tossed in a big travel bag or loosely into the bed of a truck and come out pumping strong on the other side.
-Or just keep it on a windowsill, on display in your Manhattan apartment to show off to guests and neighbors, combining form and function, ready for action whenever your tires get low.
+It's not the lightest pump for travel, but it's sturdy enough to be tossed in a big travel bag or loosely into the bed of a truck and come out pumping strong on the other side.
+Or keep it on a windowsill, on display in your Manhattan apartment to show off to guests and neighbors, combining form and function, ready for action whenever your tires get low.
 One reviewer is thinking particularly hard about that last option.